 The breed's barkiness and its association with a bygone era likely contributed to the steep drop in the corgi's popularity over time.
 In 2014, the situation became dire enough that the Kennel Club put the Pembroke Welsh corgi on its vulnerable native breeds list, which calls attention to breeds with fewer than 300 registrations a year.

 But then Netflix released its hit TV series "The Crown" in 2016, which dramatizes the life of young Elizabeth as she marries and becomes Queen, including lots of scenes with her corgis.
-Farrell says that corgi registrations increased by 16 percent in 2017, and then jumped by 47 percent in 2018.
+Farrell said that corgi registrations increased by 16 percent in 2017, and then jumped by 47 percent in 2018.

-"'The Crown' has a lot to do with this," says Farrell.
+"'The Crown' has a lot to do with this," said Farrell.
 "While the numbers are still relatively low, there has been a clear increase in registrations and I think we can attribute that to the depiction of the Queen and her corgis in popular culture."
 In the U.S., the breed continues to be very popular; the American Kennel Club currently ranks the Pembroke Welsh corgi at No. 13 out of 193 breeds in terms of popularity.

-Monty Roberts, who has served as a horse and dog-breeding adviser to the queen, told Vanity Fair how devastated the Queen was after a previous corgi, Monty, died in 2012.
+Monty Roberts, who served as a horse and dog-breeding adviser to the queen, told Vanity Fair how devastated the Queen was after a previous corgi, Monty, died in 2012.
 At the time, he asked the Queen about breeding a replacement for Monty.

 "I have no right to try to force her into continuing to bring on young puppies if she doesn't want to.
 That isn't my right.
 But it still concerns me," Roberts said.
 "Because I want her to believe in her existence until she's no longer here, because she's just too important to the world to contemplate checking out.
 For me, the Queen can't die."